Myth: Finance was deregulated during the 1980s and 1990s, laying the groundwork for the 2008 financial crisis.

 In light of such facts, even Barack Obama acknowledged that “there is not evidence that having Glass-Steagall in place would somehow change the dynamic.”

 Finally, it is important to emphasize that the GLBA was not a deregulatory act, strictly speaking.
 As with much else that went on during the era, it was an instance of re-regulation.
 The government still dictated what financial institutions could and couldn’t do down to the smallest detail.
-Indeed, aside from repealing two sections from Glass-Steagall, the GLBA expanding banking subsidies and regulations, including regulations on thrifts, new privacy and disclosure rules, as well as new Community Reinvestment requirements for banks.
+Indeed, aside from repealing two sections of Glass-Steagall, the GLBA expanded banking subsidies and regulations, including regulations on thrifts, new privacy and disclosure rules, as well as new Community Reinvestment requirements for banks.

 Were Derivatives Unregulated?